What does the word dinosaur mean?

-The pterosaurs and dinosaurs are separated from the crocodile line based on the arrangement of their ankle bones.
+The pterosaurs and dinosaurs are separated from the crocodiles and their relatives based on the arrangement of their ankle bones.

 Dinosaurs and pterosaurs separated from each other almost 250 million years ago based on having a hole in their hip socket and a long crest on their upper arm bone.

-So, the dinosaurs and pterosaurs may be considered close cousins in an evolutionary sense they are really quite widely separated.
+So, the dinosaurs and pterosaurs may be considered cousins in an evolutionary sense but they are really not very closely related.